navidcy/navidcy.github.io/outreach.md

 #subtitle:
 ---

-I strive to communicate the findings of my research to as wide audience as possible.
+I strive to communicate the findings of my research to a wide audience.

+Read below a sort-of a diary describing about some of the outreach opportunities I had over the past years.

 ## Radio, The Conversation, and other activities

-On August 2018 me and Jeffrey Parker published a paper providing a potential explanation for mysterious the discoveries of _Juno_ regarding the depth-extent of the zonal jets in Jupiter.
+On August 2018 me and Jeffrey Parker published a paper providing a potential explanation for mysterious the discoveries of _Juno_ regarding the depth-extent of the Jupiter's stripes.
 I summarized our findings in a piece at [The Conversation](https://theconversation.com/jupiters-magnetic-fields-may-stop-its-wind-bands-from-going-deep-into-the-gas-giant-101324){:target="_blank"}.
-Our findings attracted lots of media attention and in the weeks that followed I gave a few radio interviews about our findings.
+Our findings attracted lots of media attention and in the weeks that followed I gave a few radio interviews discussing them.

 <figure>
     <figcaption>ABC Radio Perth, WA Afternoons with Gillian O'Shaughnessy, 10 August 2018</figcaption>